 125mL/4 fl oz Extra Virgin Olive Oil

 1 Tablespoon of fresh rosemary leaves

 250mL/8 fl oz Dry white wine such as Biancolella

 Rinse the rabbit under cold running water, & then soak it for 1 hour in a bowl containing the cold water mixed with the vinegar.
 Drain the rabbit, rinse it again under cold running water, and pat dry with paper towels.

 Place a medium sized casserole containing the oil over medium heat, and when the oil is hot, add the rabbit.
-Lightly sauté the rabbit, turning the pieces occasionally, for 15 minutes & then season with salt & pepper.
+Lightly sauté the rabbit, turning the pieces occasionally, for 15 minutes, season with salt and pepper.

 Finely chop the garlic and rosemary together on a cutting board and add the mixture to the casserole.
 Mix very well.

 Add half of the wine and cook for 5 minutes.
 Add the remaining wine, cover the casserole and cook until the rabbit is very golden in colour and soft, adding broth as needed, about 45 minutes.
 The rabbit should be golden in colour and very tender.

 Finely chop the parsley and garlic together on a chopping board.
 Serve the rabbit with a little bit of the juices and the parsley mixture.